-Total enrollment in the 2014-2015 school year was 51,145 students in grades pre-kindergarten through 12 in traditional and charter schools.
-APS will operate 95 schools in 2015-2016.
+APS will operate 97 learning sites and programs in 2016-2017.
 The District employs roughly 3,500 teachers and some 3,000 support staff in administrative, civil service, transportation, food service, leadership and other roles.

 Administration

 The superintendent is the APS chief executive officer and implements the policies and vision set by the Atlanta Board of Education.
 The senior leadership team of the District provides strategic direction for each division of the District.